napeits/frstack/README.md

 the mac (~/Libraries/Preferences/squid.conf) and increase the size of maximum_object_size to 400GB (the OpenAM all-in distribution is approx. 350 GB)

 [NOTE: See TODOs below.
-Caching of yum packages is a more tricky than just using a proxy server].
+Caching of yum packages is more tricky than just using a proxy server].

 ## Implementation Notes